sbx-bnagle/user-guides--style-edit/docs/polaris/data-science/python.md

 This will load and activate the base environment.

+!!! tip
-**Tip:** We encourage users to use the pre-installed conda environment.
+    We encourage users to use the pre-installed conda environment.
 Any custom environments are supported on a best-effort basis only.

 For Python issues or questions, please see the [Technical Support](../../support/technical-support.md) page.